flatironinstitute/kbucket/README.md

 Connected to parent hub: https://kbucket.flatironinstitute.org
 ```

-Many of the configuration fields are the same as for kbucket-share, but there are a couple of new options:
+Many of the configuration fields are the same as for a share, but there are a couple of new options:

 **Listen port.** This is the port to listen on.
 For simplicity, if this port number ends with the digits 443 (e.g., 10443) then it will use the https protocol (finding the certificates in the kbucket/src/encryption directory).
 Otherwise it will listen using http.